IY314/Rune-OS/README.md

 ## Introduction

-Rune OS ALPHA is an official rewrite of the Rune OS Python-based operating system.
+Rune OS 3 is an official continuation of the Rune OS Python-based operating system.

 ## How to use

-1. Download Rune OS ALPHA
+1. Download Rune OS 3
 2. Run `main.py`

 Bug reporting will be much appreciated.